jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 user Fumble his Throwing Skill Test, he drops the bomb at his feet where it explodes normally after the fuse burns its allotted time.

-Bomb, Projectile: A larger version of the hand bomb, a projectile bomb is too heavy to be thrown (without a STR of 25 or more) and must be launched from a catapult, trebuchet or other propulsion device.
+**Bomb, Projectile**: A larger version of the hand bomb, a projectile bomb is too heavy to be thrown (without a STR of 25 or more) and must be launched from a catapult, trebuchet or other propulsion device.
 It has all the same rules as a hand bomb, save for the fact that its fuse is designed to burn very slowly - but will ignite the bomb